 So why are we making 12 gallons of wort if we only want 10 gallons of beer?
-This is to compensate for the normal brew house losses that occur throughout the brewing process.
+This is to compensate for the normal losses that occur throughout the brewing process on any brewing setup.
 Some of the wort will get left behind in pumps and hoses, some in the boil kettle with the hops and hot break material, and some will be lost to cold break after chilling and to sediment in later fermentation stages.
 Losses have also been known to occur due to excessive sampling at kegging time. ;)

 Different beers will have different losses too: The hoppier the beer, the more you'll tend to lose as hops soak up wort.
 Our beer here with less than 3 oz of hops will not lose much.
-Make an aggressively-hopped Imperial IPA with over ten times the amount of hops like Pliny the Elder (one of our favourites), and you could easily lose half a gallon simply to hop absorption.
-Many hoppy beers are also dry hopped (hops are added after fermentation is complete) which also soaks up beer.
+Make an aggressively-hopped IPA like Pliny the Elder or Electric Hop Candy (some of our favourites), and you could easily lose half a gallon simply to hop absorption.
+Many hoppy beers are also dry hopped (hops are added after fermentation is complete) which also soaks up additional beer.

 Most recipes you'll find online and in books always talk about making 5 gallons of wort which can result in as little as 4 gallons getting into the keg at the end of the process.
 Who wants a keg that starts off only 80% full?
 One book that does get this right is our favourite recipe book: Brewing Classic Styles.
 Their recipes start with 7 gallons pre-boil which typically results in 6 gallons post boil, 5.5 gallons getting into the fermenter, and a final 5 gallons going into the bottles or keg.

 Making approximately 10-20% more wort ensures that we'll be able to completely fill those two 5-gallon Corney kegs at the end of the process.
 While it's not hard to scale recipes up or down based on volume size (modifications must be done anyways as different systems and processes all have different efficiencies), it still surprises us that most recipes always talk about producing 5 gallons of wort instead of 5 gallons of beer.